junzhang1/Portfolio/final_project_Jun.md

 ## **Part I: Project Proposal**

 ### 1. Outline
 Alcohol killed more people than guns.
 According to the National Institute on Alcohol Abuse and Alcoholism, about 88,000 people die from alcohol-related causes each year, making alcohol the fourth-leading preventable cause of death in America.
 By comparison, the Brady Campaign to Prevent Gun Violence reports less than 33,000 people die each year from gun violence.
-First I will show the misconception most people believe, which is guns killing more poeple than alcohol.
+First I will show the misperception most people believe, which is guns killing more poeple than alcohol.
 Then I want to compare the patterns and trends of two causes of death by analyzing the total counts and demographic characteristics of victims in New York State.
 After that, I will provide some suggestions to reduce alcohol-related and firearm fatalities.
 I will also point out the demographic characteristics of people who are highly like to become the victims of gun and alcohol.

 *Sources:*